GeminiDRSoftware/DRAGONS/gempy/doc-local/PipelineOps/_build/html/_sources/features.txt

 **Nighttime QA Metrics Reporting**
    QA Metrics are being reported in a GUI.
 The GUI also provides plots of metrics through the night.

+**QA Metrics Database**
+   QA Metrics are stored in FitsStorage for permanent records.
+Staff are able to access the database at any time.

 Supported Instrument and Mode
 =============================